MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/SSH-Remoting-in-PowerShell.md

    sudo launchctl start com.openssh.sshd
    ```

+> [!NOTE]
+> When you upgrade your operating system, the SSH configuration file might be overwritten.
+Make sure
+> you check the configuration file after an upgrade.

 ## Authentication

 PowerShell remoting over SSH relies on the authentication exchange between the SSH client and SSH